Happy Sankranti/ Pongal Friends...

 1 Tbs sliced almond for garnish (Optional)

-Heat a pan with ghee.
-Once the ghee melts add besan to pan & keep stirring it.
+Heat a pan with 1 tbs ghee.
+Add besan to pan & keep stirring it.
 Besan will turns golden color or a nice aroma comes once it starts turning golden color.

-3. Once ladoo are rolled you can dip them in ghee for a perfect taste.
-I avoided this step to little the calorie count :)
+3. Once ladoo are rolled you can dip them in ghee for a perfect taste or you can just add the ghee as I have done.

 4. Add 3/4 tsp of sooji if you are using plain besan.